junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > Cas back normal, disoriented, actually weeping, bc overjoy Dean's alive again but hate to see him die for him again; dean overjoy Cas's back
 >
-> Doctor/River bicker (book→deliver to Dean/Cas's motel room), Amy/Rory resign (farewell→fulfill last chapter), Dean/Cas confession, HE
+> Doctor/River bicker (book→deliver to Dean/Cas's motel room), Amy/Rory resign (farewell→fulfill last chapter), Dean/Cas confession (→go to Sam), HE

 ### draft notes

 destiel reunion: hug "Don't do that again" "Same goes for you"

-Amy/Rory make the decision to leave Doctor bc of Dean/Cas, importance of family (remember to mention Rory's dad Brian in early conversations, "Don't you have anyone waiting for you to come home" "My dad waters plants for us"), Dean/Cas decide to call Sam and reunite together bc of Amy/Rory

 Doctor/Cas: "see you next time, somewhere in the universe, some time in the future or past" "Look forward to it, Doctor" smile and wave goodbye

-Dean/Cas mutual confession: Dean's part enlightened by Amy from Chap.
-6, Dean start understand feeling (flashback a bit about post-purgatory, Dean topside first a few days, then Cas)
+Dean/Cas mutual confession: Dean's realization enlightened by Amy from Chap.6 and Rory from Chap.7, Dean start understand feelings since Chap.7

-Dean/Sam's part enlightened by Rory from Chap.
-7
+Amy/Rory make the decision to leave Doctor bc of Dean/Cas, importance of family (talk about Rory's dad Brian, "Don't you have anyone waiting for you to come home" "My dad waters plants for us"), Dean/Cas decide to call Sam and reunite together bc of Amy/Rory

+about Sam: Dean ask about Rory's family here, Rory mention Brian, topic of family → lead to the ending: Rory/Amy's final decision of leaving Doctor, and Dean/Sam reunite; follow-up conversation about normal life vs adventure, talking about "the other life" and maybe the truth is not about whereto but runaway, make Dean think Sam → lead to: understand/call Sam, Dean realize he's angry/jealous/unfair to Sam (extend a bit more to show Dean/Cas actually visited Sam before heading out), but now that he realizes he has Cas, they don't *have to* choose, they can have both (similar to Rory/Amy)

+when talk about why not talk to Sam and let him think he's dead, Dean: "He'd never be truly happy if I'm alive.
+He'd never live the life he wanted if I'm alive.
+Now I can't really damn myself, so this is the second best thing I can give him."
+Rory: "You dumb thing.
+Do you really think he'd ever be truly happy again when he believe you're dead?"
+Dean quiet

 witty comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan (about where to deliver the book in timeline)